 If you have to eat a grape and a melon, first eat melon.
-It will make you feel that heavy task has completed and just a small easy task is remaining.
+It will make you feel that a heavy task has completed and just a small easy task is remaining.

 This is a golden technique of time management: Find your most critical and important task for the day and tackle it first.
 It will create the most impact on your work.
-Having it done gives you the sense of accomplishment early in the day.
-Doing such small efforts will get you achieve the big achievements.
+Having it done gives you a sense of accomplishment early in the day.
+Doing such small efforts will get you to achieve the big achievements.

 6. Prioritize your tasks

 If you know how to prioritize your work, it will affect the success of your project.
 The involvement of your team and your role as a leader will get ease.
 All projects, especially large, heavy and complex projects need clear priorities.
 It is easier to be said than done.
 You can count on technical projects, no matter how well-planned they are.
 To involve change orders, re-prioritization and the regular appearance of surprises is required.

 - Collect a sequential list of your all tasks.